 Leslie Kerr, PT, DPT

 Leslie is a Berryville native who graduated from Clarke County High School in 2007.
 She received her Bachelor of Science in Human Nutrition, Foods, and Exercise from Virginia Tech in 2011 and her Doctorate of Physical Therapy from Shenandoah University in 2014.
-Leslie worked several years in a hospital based outpatient setting with some inpatient experience prior to joining the BPTW team.
+Leslie worked several years in a hospital based outpatient setting with some inpatient experience prior to joining the BPTW team in 2017.
 She practices as an orthopedic generalist, seeing a variety of diagnoses and a wide range of patient populations from teens to geriatrics.
 Her interests span from sports injury and post-operative care to balance and falls prevention.
-She joints BPTW with an eagerness to explore new specialties within the field of physical therapy.
-Leslie’s approach to patient care begins with a thorough evaluation used to build a patient specific treatment plan.
+Leslie's approach to patient care begins with a thorough evaluation used to build a patient specific treatment plan.
 Her philosophy of care emphasizes utilizing patient education, manual therapy, and therapeutic exercise, among other things, while treating patients with compassion and respect to achieve functional improvement and patient satisfaction.
-Leslie lives in Winchester with her husband, Cody, and daughter, Carter Lynn.
-She enjoys spending time with her family, being outdoors, sports and reading.
+Leslie lives in Berryville with her husband, Cody, and four children.
+She enjoys spending time with her family, being outdoors, and watching her kids play sports.

 Kristi Purma, PT, DPT